smillholland/GJ876/README.md

 This respository contains supplementary material to the paper <br />
 Millholland, S., et al. <i> Gliese 876 - Exemplar of Mean-Motion Resonance. </i> 2017, in prep

-The file "posterior_samples.csv" contains the DE-MCMC posterior parameter samples for the four-planet coplanar fit described in Section 4 and summarized in Table 4 of the paper.
+The file "posterior_samples.csv" contains the DE-MCMC posterior parameter samples for the four-planet coplanar fit, which is described in Section 4 and summarized in Table 4 of the paper.
 To fit within GitHub's size limitations, the posterior samples were thinned by uniqueness.